Aberdeen Architectural Conservation District

 All proposed exterior work visible from a public way is subject to the review of the AACDC.

 - To save time and costs, review the district Standards and Criteria early in the planning process.

 - Review all instructions and documentation requirements before submitting your application to ensure it is complete.
 Incomplete applications will not be added to a public hearing agenda.

-- Submit your application well in advance of a filing deadline in case additional or revised information is needed.
+- Submit your application online well in advance of a filing deadline in case additional or revised information is needed.